tldr-pages/tldr/pages/linux/fdisk.md

 # fdisk
 > Manipulate disk partition table.

+Examples:

-`fdisk -l {{device}}`
+`fdisk -l /dev/sda`
-- List  the  partition  tables for the sda disk and then exit.If no devices are given, those mentioned in /proc/partitions (if that exists) are used: device is usually /dev/sda or /dev/sdb or so.
-For example:
+- List  the  partition  tables for the sda disk and then exit.The part of example output can be seen below, The size can ben seen from blocks and the system type is GPT.
-              #fdisk  -l /dev/sda will show the partition tables for sda disk.
+Device Boot      Start         End      Blocks   Id  System /dev/sda1               1      218473  1754879999+  ee  GPT

-`fdisk -s {{device}}`
+`fdisk -s /dev/sda1`
-- Print the size (in blocks) of device partition,such as /dev/sda1
+- Print the size (in blocks) of /dev/sda1.

-`fdisk {{devices}}`
+`fdisk /dev/sda`
 - Create/remove/change partitions in the device.Serveral commands can be list.for example:
-#fdisk /dev/sda ,which will lead into command line for create/remove/ and so on actions for sda.

       `m`
       print the help menu